Board-Folk/Neptune/README.md

 parts to the new board.
 If it's on the donor, use it; if it's not, then it was never required in the first place.

-For 32X main boards with the SCA chip, pay particular attention to `D699`.
-If your donor 32X has a THT diode for `/VRES` on the main board you will need to install this or an SMD equivalent at this location.
+If your donor 32X has a THT diode for `/VRES` on the main board, experimental evidence suggest this does not need to be transferred.
+Just in case, the footprint `D699` is provided should you require it.
 The footprint is however bridged, as on other revisions there is no diode and this is simply a direct connection.
 If installing the diode you will therefore need to cut the trace between the pads.
-The accompanying capacitor may be installed at location `C695`.
+The accompanying capacitor may be installed at location `C553`.

 All SMD passives on the board have 0805 or larger footprints for easier soldering.
 Inductor footprints are 1210 but you can of course use narrower such as 1206.